This service is rated as Good overall. This service has not been inspected previously.

 Are services effective? – Good

 Are services well-led? – Good

 We carried out an announced comprehensive inspection of Kingston General Practice Chambers on 14 and 15 March 2019 as part of our inspection programme; this included visiting and inspecting all three of the Chambers’ registered locations.
-Merritt Medical Centre was visited as part of this inspection on 14 March 2019.
+Surbiton Health Centre was visited as part of this inspection on 15 March 2019.

 At this inspection we found:

-- The service had good systems to manage risk so that safety incidents were less likely to happen; however, in some areas policies and procedures required review, and the service was in the process of addressing this at the time of the inspection.
-We saw evidence that when safety incidents did happen, the service learned from them and improved their processes.
+- The service had good systems to manage risk so that safety incidents were less likely to happen; however, in some areas closer monitoring for contracted staff was required.
+When safety incidents did happen, the service learned from them and improved their processes.